 Highlights on some of the satellites constructed by EADS Astrium:

-A commercial satellite, Astra 2F is operated by SES S.A. of Luxembourg for the purpose of communications.
+Operated by SES S.A. of Luxembourg, Astra 2F is a commercial satellite launched for the purpose of communications.

-Constructed by EADS Astrium (France/UK/Germany), it was launched into space on 28 September 2012 using Ariane 5 ECA as the launch vehicle from Guiana Space Center.
-Astra 2F orbits around the Earth as a GEO satellite.
+A GEO satellite, it was launched into space using Ariane 5 ECA as the launch vehicle from Guiana Space Center on 28 September 2012.
+Astra 2F was constructed by EADS Astrium (France/UK/Germany).

 Taking 1,436 minutes to orbit the Earth, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 35,777km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 35,795km.
 The eccentricity of the orbit is 2.13E-04 and it orbits along the Earth longitude of 28 degrees.

-Cryosat-2 is a government satellite operated by European Space Agency (ESA) (ESA) for the purpose of earth observation (Radar Imaging).
+Designed for earth observation (Radar Imaging), Cryosat-2 is a government satellite operated by European Space Agency (ESA) (ESA).

-Constructed by EADS Astrium (France/UK/Germany/Spain), it was launched into space using Dnepr as the launch vehicle from Baikonur Cosmodrome on 8 April 2010.
+Constructed by EADS Astrium (France/UK/Germany/Spain), it was launched into space on 8 April 2010 using Dnepr as the launch vehicle from Baikonur Cosmodrome.
 Cryosat-2 orbits around the Earth as a polar LEO satellite.

 With an orbital eccentricity of 7.76E-04, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 713km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 724km.
 It takes 99 minutes to orbit the Earth at an inclination of 92 degrees to the equatorial plane of the Earth.